gisisfun/map_polygons/README.md

 - PROJ for reprojection.
 - Sqlite3 for generation of SQL definitions for spatialite.
 - Spatialite for more complex SQL queries.
-- Shell - Bash and Sed for moving files to sqlite and spatialite databases.
+- Shell - Bash and Sed for moving files to sqlite and spatialite databases and nit to mention automation of the above.
 - QGIS or your favourite GIS Package.

 ## Data Processing Files